CodeMaster7000/NOT-Gate-Quantum-Circuit/README.md

-# NOT Gate Quantum Circuit
+# NOT Gate Quantum Circuit (Qiskit)

 ## About

-A Python program applying a NOT gate to a given input with quantum gates, using Qiskit.
+A Python program applying a NOT gate to a given input with quantum gates, using the Qiskit package.

 ## Prerequisites